eourcs/LockFreeCuckooHash/finalreport.md

 ### Acknowledgments

 Much of this work is derived from _Nguyen and Tsigas, 2014_.
 The `uint32_t -> uint32_t` hash functions were written by Bob Jenkins and Thomas Wang and taken from [here](https://gist.github.com/badboy/6267743).
+Documentation for Intel's `concurrent_hash_map` can be found [here](https://software.intel.com/en-us/node/506191).

 ### Sources
 * [1] ["A lockless transposition table implementation for parallel search"](http://www.craftychess.com/hyatt/hashing.html)